Moshi32/SmartCar/README.md

 This part controls the motors with given controls from the other STM32F303RE board by UART communication.

-Here is the youtube video that describes the project furtherly: https://youtu.be/byJkJK0ChQk?si=f65qXt_jLrN1bLpF
+Here is the youtube video that describes the project further: https://youtu.be/byJkJK0ChQk?si=f65qXt_jLrN1bLpF